MayankBelwal05/ungray-assignment-dashboard/README.md

 # Ungray Assignment Dashboard

 ## Introduction
-he Assignment Dashboard is a front-end application that integrates various components, each fetching data from specific APIs.It includes a login page with authentication and redirects users dashboard in form of Cards,Charts,Graph and features based on user authentication.
+This a front-end application that integrates various components, each fetching data from specific APIs.It includes a login page with authentication and redirects users dashboard in form of Cards,Charts,Graph and features based on user authentication.

 ## Technology Stack